sxjal/Data-Mining-Lab/README.md

 # Data Mining Lab - B.Tech CSE | Third Year
+## To run the code, simply download the file and open it in google colab/ vscode/ jupyter, etc.
 ### Prepared by - Sajal

 1. To find mean, median, mode, and standard deviation.
 Draw a box-plot by using these,